grapl-security/grapl/docs/development/services.md

 ## Grapl Services - main pipeline

-Unless otherwise specified, the input to a service is the output of the one described above it.

 ### Pipeline Ingress

 **Input:** Receives an RPC to insert event logs (e.g. sysmon logs, osquery logs,